-Urea and lactic acid found in sweat contribute as well, but to a much less degree.
+Urea and lactic acid found in sweat contribute as well but to a much less degree.

 Relative Humidity and Rust

 Another aspect of your garage that doesn’t help with your equipment rusting is the relative humidity.
-Research has been done that shows when relative humidity goes from 40% to 60%, the effects of rusting greatly increases.
+Research has been done that shows when relative humidity goes from 40% to 60%, the effects of rusting greatly increase.

 Depending on where you live, this can be a huge problem.
 Here in Georgia, it’s currently about 90 degrees with 90% humidity.
 While my garage may not be quite that, it can’t be too far off.